Global Business Development

 This issue also features a deep dive into life expectancy by country, a timely look at The Art of Uncertainty, and what America’s Pizza Economy says about the real one.
 But despite the tariff challenges, Freddies® is opening its first restaurant in Canada!

-One More Thing… In this month’s book, The Art of Uncertainty: How to Navigate Chance, Ignorance, Risk and Luck, global strategist and philosopher Dennis Shirshikov challenges conventional views on control and prediction in business.
+One More Thing… In this issue’s book, The Art of Uncertainty: How to Navigate Chance, Ignorance, Risk and Luck, global strategist and philosopher Dennis Shirshikov challenges conventional views on control and prediction in business.
 This thought-provoking book argues that embracing uncertainty—not avoiding it—is the most powerful way to succeed in today’s complex and volatile global environment.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++